 Preliminary report on surveys of the Cooktown-Lizard sector of the Great Barrier Reef

-- Eight reefs were last surveyed in 2017 and in 2019, hard coral cover had increased on three, but remained the same on the other five.
-Hard coral cover had declined on an additional reef that was last surveyed in 2005.
+- Nine reefs were were surveyed using manta tows in 2017, hard coral cover had increased on three, remained the same on five and had declined on an one.

 - Sector-wide, hard coral cover had increased since 2017 but was still low (0-10%).